a-shashkin/demoqa-automation-practice-tests/README.md

-Hello!
-Alexander Shashkin here.
+This repository contains first attempts at making automated tests using Selenide.

-This repository contains the autotests written for lesson 2.
+The tests check that fields are filled and that, after submission, the entered values are shown.